code29563/copy-history-bot-1/README.md

 ## Switching between clients and handling floodwaits

-The API method used when retrieving messages is messages.getHistory, and the method used when sending messages is messages.sendMessage for text messages or messages.sendMedia for media messages.
+The API method used when retrieving messages is messages.GetMessages, and the method used when sending messages is messages.sendMessage for text messages or messages.sendMedia for media messages.

 A bot may receive a 420 FLOOD (floodwait) error if it makes a request with a particular method more than a particular number of times within some timeframe.
 The error includes a time the bot is required to wait before it can successfully send another request with that method.